LLDM-Doom-Modding/ZChecker/README.md

 - `zcev goto <class>|start` or `zcevg <class>|start`.
 Teleports the player next to the specified actor or to map start.
 Wildcards are also recognized.

 - `zcev map` or `zcev level`.
-Warp to the `Everything` map.
+Warp to the `Everything_simple` map.

 - `zcev map2` or `zcev level2`.
-Warp to the `Everything_simple` map.
+Warp to the `Everything_SC77` (alternative) map.

-Note: the Everything map may be outdated in the beta versions of the project, so, if you're using one of them, it's recommended to warp to the `Everything_simple` instead.
+Note: the alternative Everything map may be outdated in the beta versions of the project, so, if you're using one of them, it's recommended to warp to the `Everything_simple` instead.

 ## General notes